Royal Liverpool Golf Club: Superstar champions Ball and Hilton

 The history of Royal Liverpool would not be complete without mention of two of the club's most famous sons, Harold Hilton and John Ball.
 Between them they dominated the amateur game of their era, and the pair were also a major influence on the professional game, each of them winning the Open Championship as amateurs.
 Ball won the Amateur Championship eight times between 1888 and 1912, and was runner-up twice.
 The venerable Ball competed in the Amateur Championship as late as 1921 when Royal Liverpool hosted the event.
 He won the Open Championship in 1890, the first Englishman and the first amateur to do so, and also took the Amateur title the same year.

 Harold Hilton's record was just as impressive.
 He won the Open twice, in 1892 (the first year the Open was played over 72 holes) and again five years later, making him the only amateur apart from John Ball and Bobby Jones to win the title.
 His victory at Hoylake in 1897 was marked 100 years later by the creation of a new, annual Harold Hilton Medal tournament open to amateur golfers aged 30 or more and handicap five or less.
-Hilton also won the Amateur Championship four times, was runner-up on three occasions, and won the U.S. Amateur Championship in 1911, the year in which he also held the British title.
+Hilton also won the Amateur Championship four times, was runner-up on three occasions, and won the U.S. Amateur in 1911, the year in which he also held the British title.
 This feat made him the first to hold both major amateur titles simultaneously.
 In the same year he still found time to become the first editor of the new Golf Monthly magazine.

 Character of the course

 Many comments have been made over the years about the quality and toughness of the links.
-The wind was conspicuous by its absence during the benign Open week in 2006.
+The wind's absence was conspicuous during the benign Open week in 2006.
 However, such was winner Tiger Woods' respect for the need for strategic play that he only hit his driver once during the tournament, with the course baked out due to dry conditions, and playing very fast.
 The course is mostly level, but the holes nearest the coast run through sandhills.
-The course underwent a variety of changes in advance of the 2023 Open Championship.
-The work included a new par-3 that will play as the 17th hole during The Open.
+The course underwent a variety of changes in advance of the 2023 Open Championship, including a new par-3 that will play as the 17th hole during The Open.